CHAPTER FORTY-ONE: NEGOTIATIONS

 Yes, but we used these interactions in the training!
 Gehenna objected.
 You realize that I didn’t just train you how to fly, don’t you?

 Jace blinked.
-Vague memories surfaces of sitting at a table much like this and negotiating with various alien species.
+Vague memories surfaced of sitting at a table much like this and negotiating with various alien species.
 His eyes widened.

 That’s why this feels so natural?
 We’ve done this before!
 Jace realized, feeling a fool for not thinking about it earlier.